Whether you stream on Twitch, YouTube or Facebook, join us and turn your gaming community’s passion into fundraising for RNIB.

 Games can be made fully accessible (just think of The Last of Us Part II in 2020) with a proper understanding of user needs and a willingness to change.
 Help RNIB make that change happen and sign up today to begin Gaming for RNIB.

-To support this, we’re asking streamers to turn their stream into a fundraiser for RNIB between Thursday 20 May and Sunday 23 May 2021.
+We’re asking streamers to turn their stream into a fundraiser for RNIB!
 We’d love you to use your stream to get your community thinking about the 2.5 million people living with sight loss in the UK and the barriers they might face in day-to-day life.

 Sign up today and start Gaming For RNIB!

 We’ll provide you with inspiring ideas to help with fundraising for your stream, along with all the materials you’ll need.
 If you are a gamer but new to streaming, then do not panic, we have clear instructions on how to set one up.

 Connor, age 10, from Bolton, raised an impressive £309 during a 24-hour gaming marathon.
 He is a keen online gamer and for every £5 donation made, Connor challenged himself by wearing SimSpecs – special glasses that simulate various eye conditions.